"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 How to Protect Your Site From Downtime

 There are things you can do to minimize or protect your site from future attacks and downtime issues.
-Some of the things in your control can help reduce the chance of your WordPress blog ever going down or offline.
+Some things in your control can help reduce the chance of your WordPress blog ever going down or offline.

 Here are some tips to consider: